 For more information, contact Eunice at [email protected]

-To find out more about moving your business to the East, visit our Inward Investment page.
+To find out more about moving your business to the East, visit Norfolk & Suffolk Unlimited.

-The Space to Innovate Enterprise Zone comprises 10 sites across Norfolk and Suffolk.
-This multi-site zone will help to create 18,500 jobs over the next 25 years, with 5,000 new jobs delivered by 2021.
+- The Space to Innovate Enterprise Zone comprises 10 sites across Norfolk and Suffolk.
+This multi-site zone will help to create 18,500 jobs over the next 25 years.

 Norwich Research Park, Norfolk – One of the largest single-site concentrations of research in food, health and life sciences in Europe, Norwich Research Park has world-leading credentials to secure the UK’s position as the global leader in these emerging multi-billion pound sectors.

 Suffolk Park, Bury St Edmunds – The EZ sits within a 68 hectare extension to the Suffolk Business Park, which is seeking to create a successful business environment for companies in the digital and new media, food and agriculture and high value manufacturing clusters.

 Scottow Enterprise Park – a 26 hectare ex-RAF site on the northern edge of the Greater Norwich urban zone.
 The site provides a unique offering for grow on space.

 Egmere Business Zone – a 7.4 hectare site to the south of port facilities at Wells-Next-The-Sea, which has been established to support investment associated with the growing offshore renewables sector off the north Norfolk coast.

 Greater Ipswich, Suffolk – a cluster of sites (listed below) to support Ipswich Vision, the blueprint for the regeneration of the town:

 - Futura Park – a market-ready site in south east Ipswich with potential for up to 600,000 sq ft of new build units in 44 acres of superb landscaping.